-Taking AURO-SERTRALINE with a MAOI may cause a serious reaction with a sudden increase in body temperature, extremely high blood pressure and convulsions (fits).
+Taking Sertraline generichealth with a MAOI (eg. Aurorix, Eldepryl, Nardil and Parnate) may cause a serious reaction with a sudden increase in body you are taking pimozide (used to treat disturbances in thinking, feeling and behavior).

-- 4. You are taking phentermine (used to help weight loss), tryptophan, tramadol or medicines used to treat migraine, eg sumatriptan (Imigran). - These medicines can cause an exaggerated response to AURO-SERTRALINE. - 5.
-You are taking pimozide (used to treat disturbances in thinking, feeling and behaviour).
+- temperature, extremely high blood pressure and convulsions (fits). - you are taking phentermine (used to help weight loss), tryptophan, tramadol or medicines used to treat migraine, eg. sumatriptan (Imigran).

+These medicines can cause an exaggerated response to Sertraline generichealth.